 There would be three main areas to base a stay in Belfast, two near the main transit stations at Belfast Central (Laganside) and Great Victoria Street (The Europa), or maybe the Cathedral Quarter.
 Although personally I would always bypass Belfast Central (which sits on the Laganside), and instead start out from the Europa which is found next to many of Belfast city’s best bars, restaurants and nightlife.
 In fact we normally begin and end our visits to Belfast here, as it is just a short walk past red brick and Victorian architecture, to find City Hall (Donegall Square) which for me marks the very centre.
-To tour the city hall itself there are public tours in the early afternoon (times shown here), although the surrounding gardens of City Hall tend to be the main draw to the area, with gatherings, and various events throughout the year.
+To tour the city hall itself there are public tours in the early afternoon (times shown here), although the surrounding gardens of City Hall tend to be the main draw to the area, with gatherings, and various events, like Belfast Christmas Market, throughout the year.
 Opposite is then the entrance to the main shopping streets.

 2. The Shopping Streets

 Shopping really is not my personal interest, but the shopping streets are always quite interesting otherwise, with buskers, and odd sculptures, and just that quaint Belfast charm that the city is known for.
 The main shopping street here would be Donegal Place, directly opposite the City Hall, which then leads further to Royal Avenue and lots of other streets and alleys leading off.
 However the focus these days is more on Victoria Square, an open-air shopping complex with a dome-shaped viewing tower (free of charge) which shares 360-degree views of surrounding hills and landmarks, such as Harland and Wolff, Stormont (Parliament Buildings) and Belfast Castle.